ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In addition to what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, the handler verifies that the requesting Client is a current member of the group.
 If the verification fails, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow the requesting Client to delete the Group OSCORE Recipient Contexts and authentication credentials associated with former members of the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.
+If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow the requesting Client to delete the Recipient Contexts and authentication credentials associated with former members of the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.
 The payload of the response is formatted as defined in {{sec-retrieve-stale-sids}}.

 ## Admitted Methods {#ssec-admitted-methods}